gaycodegal/simple-zig-wasm-synthesizer/WriteUp.md

-Polyphony is the playback of the sum of multiple waveforms at once so that multiple tones can be heard, and is the basis of turning a simple one not sound effect synth into something usable for making real music.
+Polyphony is the playback of the sum of multiple waveforms at once so that multiple tones can be heard, and is the basis of turning a simple one note sound effect synth into something usable for making real music.
 Once this was achieved, the next steps would be to add effects like vibrato, tremolo, and pitch / volume sliding, and to create a music editor.

 For the creation of the synth itself I was fairly happy with the end result, but it was definitely labor intensive to make.
-There wasn't any great guides to using WebAssembly with AudioWorklets, and doing waveform mathematics is very prone to errors.
+There weren't any great guides to using WebAssembly with AudioWorklets, and doing waveform mathematics is very prone to errors.
 To that end, I used Github user [rochar][rochar]'s [wavefile.js][wavefile-js] to download my 8 bit audio streams